Conquestors/discord-js-basic-bot/README.md

 # discord-js-basic-bot
-A basic bot writtin in JavaScript, Discord.JS.
+A basic bot written in Node.js, JavaScript, and Discord.JS.
 This is perfect for starters and for when you want to create a new bot, you have everything ready instead of coding everything again from scratch.

 # Included in the Package